Edit on GitHub

 See also dvc.yaml and dvc stage add for more advanced ways to track and version intermediate and final results (like ML models).

-5. Add the targets to .gitignore in order to prevent them from being committed to the Git repository (unless dvc init --no-scm was used when initializing the DVC project).
+The command will add the targets to .gitignore to prevent them from being committed to the Git repository (unless dvc init --no-scm was used when initializing the DVC project).
+The generated .dvc files can be staged automatically if core.autostage is set.

-It's possible to prevent files or directories from being added by DVC by entering the corresponding patterns in a .dvcignore file.
+To exclude specific files or directories from being added, you can add corresponding patterns to a .dvcignore file.

 You can also undo dvc add to stop tracking files or directories.